Mem. — v. 97-104 and Nun. — v. 105-112

-This is an overview of the second part of Pastor Alistair Begg’s message available from the Truth for Life ministry on YouTube here.
+NOTE: This is an overview of Pt.
+II of Pastor Alistair Begg’s message available from the Truth for Life ministry on YouTube here.
+This post is LONGER.

-Pastor Begg begins by addressing the repetition of thoughts and phrases: “God has purposed that we take this to heart and understand it.”
+Pastor Begg begins by addressing the repetition of thoughts and phrases in Psalm 119 as a whole: “God has purposed that we take this to heart and understand it.”
 Yes, it is a form of poetry; yes it is a literary style wrought with the mind, hands and heart of love for its subject.
 But at bottom, Pastor Begg has nailed the point of repetition in the scriptures.
-Like a gentle but driving rain, the Author seeks to saturate us in its truths.
+Like a gentle, driving rain, the Author seeks to saturate us in its truths.

 In verse 72, the psalmist effuses the value he puts on God’s Word: “The law from your mouth is more precious to me than thousands of pieces of silver and gold.”
 This is repeated with emphasis in v.
 103: “Oh, how I love thy law!”
 Pastor Begg puts that into modern application: “better than my bank balance,..my retirement account, ….”

-Let’s stop and ponder on that for a moment.
-Can we name the thing in this world we love the most?
-Do we love to read our bible and think on it?
-Do we love the Person whom it represents more than that one thing or person?
-Do we elevate the law of God and the Person of Christ above ALL things?
-This is what the psalmist is laying down for us and it is not light stuff.
+This is an inescapable question, and it is God’s to me.
+Can I name the thing in this world I love the most?
+(I’m answering that in my own mind…) Do I love to read my bible as the psalmist declares in v.
+72?
+Do I love the Person whom it represents more than that one thing or person I love most?
+Do I elevate the law of God and the Person of Christ above ALL things?
+This is what the psalmist is confronting me with, and it is not light.

-God’s Word is summarized as being two-fold: it a) provides wisdom and prevents wandering.
+In Pt.
+II, God’s Word is summarized as being two-fold: it

-The psalmist uses synonyms for the law of God again and again.
-It is the law, commandments, testimonies, precepts.
-Clearly, in poetic language, he is rehearsing this fundamental truth under the inspiration of God.
-Pastor Begg doesn’t go into the variations each term gives; in my own studies I have seen that translators differ in how they switch out one term for the other, almost as equally interchangeable.
+The psalmist uses synonyms for the law of God again and again: the law, commandments, testimonies, precepts.
+The psalmist rehearses this fundamental truth under the inspiration of God.
+Translators differ in how they switch out one term for the other, almost as equally interchangeable.
 Clearly, there are differences to seek out, but the main purpose is that all these terms mean God’s Word, or Law, or Instruction.
-As such, they are not negotiable.
+The truths they teach are not negotiable.

 The Word of God Provides Wisdom

-God’s Word instructs us and thus makes us wise.
-But the quality of that wisdom is described in this psalm.
+God’s Word instructs us and obedience to that Word makes us wise.
+The quality of that wisdom is described in this psalm.

 Wiser than my enemies.
 Verse 98 says, “Your commands are always with me and make me wiser than my enemies.”
-This is not our own wisdom, but God’s wisdom.
+Not my wisdom, but God’s wisdom.
 Pastor Begg warns that God’s wisdom is in opposition to the rest of the world.
 Therefore, though we don’t aim to make enemies, being a friend of God makes you at odds with those who are NOT a friend of God.
-The Psalmist feared God, which is the beginning of wisdom (Psalm 9).
-But those who do not fear God find themselves on the other side.
+The Psalmist feared God, which is the beginning of wisdom (Psalm 9); but those who do not fear God find themselves on the other side.

-Still, it is good to look carefully here at the nature of these enemies: they are “wicked”, “lie in wait to destroy me”, insolent (v.
+Look carefully at the nature of these enemies: they are “wicked”, they “lie in wait to destroy me”, they are insolent (v.
 85).
-These people are standing in direct opposition of God.
+These people are standing in direct opposition to God.

-Thus, Begg says, it is not just individuals, but the whole culture we live in that are against us.
-We do not boast about how smart we are, but “that we know the living God.”
+Thus, Begg says, it is the whole culture, not just individuals, who are against us.
+The offensiveness of our boast is “that we know the living God.”

-Pastor Begg mentions by way of application, the steep challenge that our young people face in academic institutions:
+Pastor Begg puts a fine point on it by highlighting the steep challenge our young people face in academic institutions:

 From the very first verse of the Bible “In the beginning God created the heavens and the earth“, our young people are “ashamed of the simplicity of the things we affirm from the Bible.
 It is a real challenge for them to stand up and declare the simplicity of the Bible in this.”

-As an aside to Pastor Begg’s observation, he is certainly not downplaying the role of apologetics.
+Pastor Begg is certainly not downplaying the role of apologetics.
 Our faith does stand with both feet and is a reasonable faith.
 However, if we try to persuade with human argument alone, we will ultimately fail.
 For it is with the heart that man believes.
-Apologetics cannot change the heart, though it can possibly open up the mind to the possibility of truth.
+Apologetics cannot change the heart, though it can open up the mind to the possibility of truth.
 But it is with the heart that man believes and receives salvation.
 And salvation is the goal, not just a changed mind.

 Wiser than the aged.
 Pastor Begg makes the point that people revered antiquity at this time this psalm was written.
 Even today in many cultures around the world, the aged are revered, and even the Bible honors the aged (Job 12:12; Proverbs 16:31; Leviticus 19:32).
 However, just being old doesn’t make a person wise.
 It is righteousness that makes a man’s age a thing of honor (Psalm 71:17-18; Psalm 91:16; Ecclesiastes 12:1-7; Titus 2:2,3; Isaiah 41:31).
 Back to Pastor Begg: “Age and antiquity and tradition are not to be equated with Godliness.
 The longer a person lives without obedience to the law of God, the further he goes astray.”